 - severe tremors

-- emotional instability — depression with outbursts of uncontrollable laughter
+- emotional instability, including depression with outbursts of uncontrollable laughter

 - difficulty swallowing

-- ulcerations with pus and necrosis (tissue death).
+- ulcerations with pus and necrosis, or tissue death

-Generally, the patient will die between 3 months and 2 years from the onset of symptoms.
+Generally, the affected person will die between 3 months and 2 years after the first terminal stage symptoms appear.
 Death usually occurs due to pneumonia or infected pressure sores.

-Thankfully, kuru has almost entirely disappeared.
-During the 1950s, Australian colonial law enforcement and Christian missionaries helped reduce the funerary cannibalism of the Fore people.
+Kuru has almost entirely disappeared.
+During the 1950s, Australian colonial law enforcement and Christian missionaries reduced the funerary cannibalism of the Fore people.

-Once the practice was stamped out, or significantly reduced, the prion could no longer spread between members of the tribe.
-The last victim of the disease is thought to have died in 2005.
+Once the practice significantly reduced, the illness could no longer spread.
+Researchers believe the last victim of the disease died in 2005.

 Kuru remains the only known epidemic of a human prion disease.
-By understanding this disease and how it works, treatments might be designed to prevent, or at least reduce, the chances of future neurological prion-based epidemics.
+By understanding this condition and how it works, scientists might design treatments to prevent, or at least reduce, the chances of future neurological prion-based epidemics.